AndreyStlnzh/news-articles-analysis/README.md

-# news-articles-analysis
-Analysis of news articles
+# Analysis of news articles

+ETL-pipeline implementation.
+Fundamentals of Data Engineering

+## Task
+Collect, process, and save data from news sites to analyze the most popular topics.